Skip to content

 Eligible patients were 2 to 6 years of age.

-From an initial 3727 patients who were assessed for eligibility, after exclusions, 312 were assigned to placebo, and 312 to the prednisolone group.
-Following withdrawals, 300 were included in the analysis for the placebo group, and 305 in the analysis for the prednisolone group.
+From an initial 3727 patients assessed for eligibility, 312 were assigned to placebo after exclusions and 312 to the prednisolone group.
+Following withdrawals, 300 were included in the analysis for the placebo group and 305 in the analysis for the prednisolone group.

 Design

 A sample size estimation was calculated.
-Appropriate outcomes measures were considered, although the current article only aims to explore outcomes up to seven days.
+Appropriate outcome measures were considered, although the current article only aims to explore outcomes for up to seven days.
 We will need to wait for future publications to find out the rest of the results.

 Intervention